KatrinaH/katrinah.github.io/about.md

 When I'm not wrangling code, I'm usually hanging out and having fun with my amazing husband and my two little girls.

-This little space on the web is a place for me to share my journey of creating + coding!
+This little space on the web is a place for me to document and share my journey as I create + code!